-The best way to quickly earn a big chunk of travel points is through credit card signup bonuses.
+Credit card signup bonuses are the best way to quickly earn a big chunk of travel points.
 This is what a signup bonus could look like, open a credit card and spend $3,000 in 3 months and the issuer will give you 50,000 points.
 Those 50,000 points are the signup bonus.
 A signup bonus is a way for credit card companies to reel you in and incentivize you to try their cards.
 Their hope is that you’ll open one of their cards, put a lot of spending on it, and not make your monthly payments.
-But, that’s not gonna happen!
+But that’s not gonna happen!

 Periodically, credit card issues will increase the bonus on their card for a limited time.
 When possible, we like to take advantage of those limited-time bonuses.
 We keep a list of all the current limited-time bonuses.

 Another way you can earn travel points is by using shopping portals when you shop online.
-A shopping portal is a site that awards you points (or cashback) for clicking through their site when shopping online vs starting directly at the merchant.
+A shopping portal is a site that awards you points (or cashback) for shopping through their site vs. starting directly at the merchant.

 If you want to earn Chase Ultimate Rewards, then you’ll want to check out their shopping portal.
-To access it, you’ll log into your account and select earn bonus points from the main menu.
+You’ll log into your account and select earn bonus points from the main menu to access it.
 From there, you can search for your store.
 In the terms and conditions, Chase says your need to use your Chase Ultimate Rewards card to get the shopping portal bonus points.

-There are many others as well but those are the most common.
-I like to check Cash Back Monitor to see what portals are offering the best bonus when I’m ready to purchase.
+There are many others as well, but those are the most common.
+I like to check Cash Back Monitor to see what portals offer the best bonus when I’m ready to purchase.

 How else can you earn travel points?
 You can refer your friends and family to the cards you already have!
-Not only will you earn referral points, but they’ll earn a signup bonus as well!
-Already, referred your partner?
-Tell your family and friends all about travel hacking and ask them to use your links!
+Not only will you earn referral points, but they’ll also earn a signup bonus!
+Already referred your partner?
+Tell your family and friends all about credit card points and miles and ask them to use your links!
 Referral links will usually earn you between 5,000-20,000 points, depending on the card.
 This is a great way to give yourself a points boost.

 Using your travel reward credit card is another way to earn more points.
 I never use cash.
 Each dollar spent on a credit card adds up!

-You can earn more points on your credit card by knowing what the bonus categories are on your cards and using the right cards for the right purchase.
-For example, the Amex Gold Card earns 4x the points at restaurants and grocery stores so I would use that card for those purchases instead of a card that just earns 1x the points.
+You can earn more points on your credit card by knowing the bonus categories on your cards and using the right cards for the right purchase.
+For example, the Amex Gold Card earns 4x the points at restaurants and grocery stores, so I would use that card for those purchases instead of a card that just earns 1x the points.

 Another card I love is the Chase Freedom Flex.
 This card earns 5x the points in categories that rotate each quarter.
-This quarter the bonus categories are home improvement stores and gas stations.
-I will make sure I use this card for gas or have any home improvement purchases!
-The 5x points are good on the first $1,500 so if I max this out I will earn 7,500 Ultimate Rewards this quarter.
-Remember, you have to log into your Chase account each quarter and activate this offer.
+The 5x points are good on the first $1,500, so if I max this out, I will earn 7,500 Ultimate Rewards this quarter.
+Remember, you must log into your Chase account each quarter and activate this offer.

 You can sometimes earn travel points through retention offers.
-A retention offer is when the card issuer waives, or reduces your annual fee or gives you points in order to get you to reconsider canceling your credit card and to retain you as their customer.
+A retention offer is when the card issuer waives or reduces your annual fee or gives you points to get you to reconsider canceling your credit card and retain you as their customer.
 Recently, my mom went to cancel her Delta Amex Platinum card and was offered a discount on her annual fee, plus a stash of Delta Skymiles in order to keep it for another year.
-Retention offers aren’t always given out but they are worth checking out before you cancel a card.
+Retention offers aren’t always available, but they are worth checking out before you cancel a card.

-Buying groups are not only a great way to hit the minimum spend, they are also a nice way to earn some extra points.
-A buying group works by asking people to buy hot ticket items and shipping the item to them.
+Buying groups is not only a great way to hit the minimum spend but also a nice way to earn some extra points.
+A buying group works by asking people to buy hot ticket items and shipping them directly to them.
 After receiving the item, the buying group will pay you back.
 They then resell it for a profit.
-Sometimes they’ll even pay you more than the retail price so you come out ahead.
+Sometimes they’ll even pay you more than the retail price, so you come out ahead.
 This can be even better if you are able to shop through a shopping portal.
-This is a benefit to the points and miles community because it allows you to spend some money and earn some points but not really having to pay for it.
+This benefits the points and miles community because it allows you to spend some money and earn some points but not really have to pay for it.

-While credit card signup bonuses are the easiest and quickest way to earn a stash of points, there are a lot of other great ways to earn points.
-Not all of these things will resonate with everyone but hopefully, there is a little something in there to help you increase your points balance a little quicker.
-When it comes down to it though, don’t stress.
+While credit card signup bonuses are the easiest and quickest way to earn a stash of points, there are many other great ways to earn points.
+Not all of these things will resonate with everyone, but hopefully, there is something in there to help you increase your points balance faster.
+When it comes down to it, though, don’t stress.
 Some points are better than no points!
 You can exhaust yourself chasing after every single point.
-Get what you can and then enjoy them!
+Get what you can, and then enjoy them!

 Editorial Note: The editorial content on this site is not provided by credit card issuer.
 All opinions, reviews, and recommendations are expressed by the author, not the credit card issuer.